Dusky hummingbird: Distribution and habitat

 The dusky hummingbird is found in southwestern Mexico from Michoacán and Morelos to Oaxaca.
 It inhabits arid scrub and other semi-open to open landscapes with some trees.
 In elevation it ranges between 900 and 2200 m.

 Behavior

 Movement

 The movement patterns of the dusky hummingbird, if any, have not been described.

 Feeding

 The dusky hummingbird forages for nectar in the mid- to upper levels of trees.
 It also feeds on the flowers of a variety of columnar cacti and agave.
 It spreads and wags its tail while feeding.
 In addition to nectar it also feeds on small arthropods.

 Breeding

-Dusky hummingbirds have been observered breeding in March, May, August, November, and December.
+Dusky hummingbirds have been observed breeding in March, May, August, November, and December.
 The nest is a small cup of plant fibers lined with soft plant down and covered with leaf and bark bits.
 Three were noted between 1.2 and 2 m above the ground in shrubs.
 The incubation period and time to fledging are not known.